What led you to choose this career?

 What has been your most gratifying experience in this profession?

-I have had a few patients come back into the fire station to tell us the impact we had with their care.
+I have had a few patients come back into the fire station to tell us the impact we had on their care.
 It is always gratifying to see the difference you make in another person's life.

 What career options are there for this profession?

 There are so many career opportunities for EMTs and Paramedics.
-You can work for a fire department, private EMS service, in an ER as a tech, in clinics and doctor's office, as a dispatcher, a tactical/SWAT medic, ski patrol, amusement parks, cruise ships, casinos, hotels, resorts, and the list goes on!
+You can work for a fire department, in private EMS service, in an ER as a tech, in clinics and doctor's offices, as a dispatcher, a tactical/SWAT medic, ski patrol, amusement parks, cruise ships, casinos, hotels, resorts, and the list goes on!
 You can also teach and educate those getting into the profession.

 What is something others may not know about this career field?
 What are some common misconceptions?